Updated on September 20th, 2021 by Nikolaos Sismanis

 Arrowhead Pharmaceuticals develops medicines that treat intractable diseases by silencing the genes that cause them.
 In 2016, the company announced a private offering with a select group of investors, including Orbimed, RA Capital Management, and Perceptive Advisors, raising $45 million at a price of $5.90 per share.
 Today, shares are trading at $85, implying a 10-fold increase of OrbiMed’s funds within just a few years.
-To mitigate its risk OrbiMed has been gradually trimming its position, booking some profits, and currently only holding around $2.8 million worth of equity.
+To mitigate its risk OrbiMed had been gradually trimming its position, booking some profits, and recently exited its equity stake completely.

 OrbiMed’s third investment strategy is providing healthcare firms with non-dilutive structured debt in exchange for royalty rights on their product sales.
 For the fund to minimize the risk of a company defaulting, management will only loan to commercial-stage companies to ensure its royalties will start flowing in from the get-go.

 OrbiMed’s Portfolio & Top Holdings

 The fund’s public-equity portfolio is well-diversified, comprising 96 individual stocks, all of which operate in the healthcare sector.
 No holding accounts for more than 7% of its total portfolio, except for Springworks, which accounts for that much.